japila-books/spark-sql-internals/docs/logical-operators/DataWritingCommand.md

 query: LogicalPlan
 ----

-The analyzed <<spark-sql-LogicalPlan.adoc#, logical query plan>> representing the data to write (i.e. whose result will be inserted into a relation)
+The analyzed <<spark-sql-LogicalPlan.md#, logical query plan>> representing the data to write (i.e. whose result will be inserted into a relation)

 Used when `DataWritingCommand` is requested for the <<children, child nodes>> and <<outputColumns, outputColumns>>.